bcod-diffusion/dataset/README.md

 This repository contains an anonymized subset of a marine navigation dataset, providing multimodal sensor data for the B-COD project.

-Please download the dataset from [here](https://drive.google.com/drive/folders/1-hn1hIVhsf1EiL8lQO-WpRQ42gzn73id?usp=sharing).
+Please download the dataset from [this Google Drive link](https://drive.google.com/drive/folders/1-hn1hIVhsf1EiL8lQO-WpRQ42gzn73id?usp=sharing).

 ## Original Dataset Structure